Pueraria Mirifica Supplement - Relieves Menopause Symptoms

 Each woman experiences different symptoms, and they may include skipping periods before they totally stop.
-It’s possible to have a menstrual period one month and then skip a few in a row.
+It is possible to have a menstrual period one month and then skip a few in a row.
 Sometimes, the monthly cycle even returns to normal after stopping for a while.

 Additionally, some women experience shorter cycles that cause their periods to increase in frequency.
-Despite this irregular ovulation, it’s still possible to get pregnant.
+Despite this irregular ovulation, it is still possible to get pregnant.
 If you are skipping periods, you might want to take a pregnancy test to ensure that menopause is the cause.

 Pueraria Mirifica produces estrogen-like effects, so you could experience the following side effects:

 With that said, there have been very few adverse side effects documented.
-It’s also considered to be a safer alternative to conventional hormonal therapy.
+It is also considered to be a safer alternative to conventional hormonal therapy.
 In comparison, these hormone therapies have known side effects, some of which are quite serious.
-Studies have shown there’s an increased chance of blood clots, cancer, stroke and heart attacks from undergoing hormonal therapy.
+Studies have shown an increased chance of blood clots, cancer, stroke, and heart attacks from undergoing hormonal therapy.

 In comparison, a 2016 study showed that a solution with 0.3% Pueraria Mirifica could significantly increase the chance of endometrial and breast cancer with female rats when taken for 36 weeks.
-For this reason, it’s always best to speak with a healthcare professional before taking any supplements.
+For this reason, it is always best to speak with a healthcare professional before taking any supplements.

-Additionally, pregnant and breastfeeding moms should never take Pueraria Mirifica because of the estrogen-like effect.
-It’s also not recommended for women that suffer from estrogen-sensitive conditions, such as uterine fibroids, endometriosis, ovarian cancer and breast cancer.
+Additionally, pregnant and breastfeeding moms should never buy Pueraria Mirifica because of the estrogen-like effect.
+It is also not recommended for women who suffer from estrogen-sensitive conditions, such as uterine fibroids, endometriosis, ovarian cancer, and breast cancer.